Gandosha/0sc9.crt/README.md

 If only web port visible try a bigger list in dirb: /usr/share/wordlist/dirb/big.txt

-Use Burpsuite as needed
+Use Zaproxy/Burpsuite as needed

 Do you see any interesting directory containing sensitive data?

 Do you see any LFI/RFI vulnerability posted by Nikto?
 Try fimap: fimap -u <ip-address>

-Step 4: Are there any exploits available publicly from the services discovered from Step 2?
+* Are there any exploits available publicly from the services discovered from Step 2?

 Searchsploit <service name>